notes

 sleep 5s

-finally, you might consider using parallel to run jobs in parallel
+Finally, consider using parallel to run jobs in parallel.

 copying large numbers of files